Movin' Out (Anthony's Song)

-"Movin' Out (Anthony's Song)" is a song written and recorded by Billy Joel originally appeared on his 1977 album The Stranger.
-The track details the singer's disgust with the upwardly mobile bourgeois aspirations of working- and lower-middle-class New Yorkers who take pride in working long hours to afford the outward signs of having "made it".
-Characters have stereotypically ethnic names (Anthony, Mama Leone, Sergeant O'Leary, Mr. Cacciatore) and blue-collar jobs.
-Joel considers their rejection of their working-class roots (trading a Chevy for a Cadillac and buying a house in Hackensack, New Jersey) ultimately futile.
-Near the end of the recording is the sound of a car starting up and driving away; the bass player Doug Stegmeyer's 1960s Corvette was used.

-According to Joel, Anthony is not a real person, but rather "every Irish, Polish, and Italian kid trying to make a living in the U.S."
+"Movin' Out (Anthony's Song)" is a song written and recorded by Billy Joel, featured on his 1977 album The Stranger as the opening track.

+The song critiques the ambitions of working- and lower-middle-class New Yorkers who strive for material success as evidence of social mobility, working long hours to afford the outward signs of having "made it".
+Joel describes characters with blue-collar occupations attempting to distance themselves from their working-class roots by acquiring status symbols, such as upgrading from a Chevy to a Cadillac or purchasing a home in Hackensack, New Jersey.
+He implies these efforts are ultimately futile.
+According to Joel, Anthony is not a real person, but rather "every Irish, Polish, and Italian kid trying to make a living in the US".

+The recording concludes with the sound effect of a car, bass player Doug Stegmeyer's 1960s Corvette, starting and driving away, symbolizing departure.

 Live performances of the song can be heard on 2000 Years: The Millennium Concert and 12 Gardens Live.

 Reception

-Billboard described "Movin' Out" as an "upbeat narrative that is sort of a commentary on upward mobility."
+Billboard described "Movin' Out" as an "upbeat narrative that is sort of a commentary on upward mobility".
 Cash Box said that "growling cellos and a pulsating rhythm section set the mood for Joel's threatening indictment of middle-class values" and that it has "one of the best choruses he has written in some time, combined with unusual echo effects, a yapping horn section, and a melodic guitar finale that wraps it all up nicely."
-Record World said it is "a typically expressive Joel song, with New York references and an unusual, piano-dominated structure."
+Record World said it is "a typically expressive Joel song, with New York City references and an unusual, piano-dominated structure."

 Versions

 The 45RPM single slightly differs from the album version as the sound effects of the car near the end of the song were removed.
-The single was originally released in the Fall of 1977, but was pulled when Joel's previous single started climbing the charts.
+The single was originally released in autumn of 1977, but was pulled when Joel's next single ("Just the Way You Are") started climbing the charts.
 It was re-released in March 1978.